Axia-Tech/AXIA-wiki/docs/general/claims.md

 ![claim-attest-2](../assets/new-claims/new-attest-2.png)

-The notification will display one or more AXIASolar addresses that you have loaded in AXIASolar-JS that you need to sign.
-Select a AXIASolar account with a claim using the drop down selection.
-If you don't see a notification or don't see the selector, please double check that the account has been loaded into AXIASolar-JS and that it has already claimed during the preclaim period.
+The notification will display one or more AXIACoin addresses that you have loaded in AXIACoin-JS that you need to sign.
+Select a AXIACoin account with a claim using the drop down selection.
+If you don't see a notification or don't see the selector, please double check that the account has been loaded into AXIACoin-JS and that it has already claimed during the preclaim period.
 As always, feel free to reach out for help in the [Claims Support][] channel.

 Click "Continue" and you will see a green box appear on the right.